-Why is the price increasing?
+Why did the price increase?

-The price is increasing so that we’re able to provide Shariah compliant investors with the same service that we provide other Wealthsimple Invest clients.
+The price is increased so that we’re able to provide Shariah compliant investors with the same service that we provide other Wealthsimple Invest clients.
 Wealthsimple clients pay two fees for our passive investment portfolios: A 0.4-0.5% management fee for our investment service, which includes portfolio management, rebalancing and financial advice; and a management expense ratio (MER) fee for the ETFs that are held within our portfolios.
 The MER covers the management and operational costs of the ETFs in our portfolios and are charged by the ETF managers, or in some cases Wealthsimple.

-Will I still need to hold part of my cash outside of Wealthsimple to keep my investment in line with my risk profile?
+Do I still need to hold part of my cash outside of Wealthsimple to keep my investment in line with my risk profile?